ejconlon/simple_prelude/README.md

 simple_prelude
 ==============

-A simple Prelude for Scala containing standard typeclasses, instances, lenses, and more.
+A Prelude for Scala containing standard typeclasses, instances, lenses, and more.
+Not really simple.

-Emphasis on simplicity, clarity, and implicit-agnosticism.
+Emphasis on clarity, applicatives, and implicit-agnosticism.
 (Thanks to the lack of newtypes implicit resolution in Scala is... less than ideal.)